SESYNC-ci/advanced-git-lesson/docs/_slides/pullrequest.md

 ===

-**Collaborator**: Specify that you want to "compare across forks" because you are making a pull request from your forked repo to the Owner's repo, rather than across branches within the same copy of the repo.
+**Collaborator**: Specify that you want to "compare across forks."
+You are making a PR from your fork to the Owner's repo, rather than across branches within the same copy of the repo.
-Compare the `master` branch of your forked repository with the `master` branch of the current repository, then click "Create pull request."
+Compare the `master` branch of your fork with the `master` branch of the current repository, then click "Create pull request."

 ![pull request compare step]({% include asset.html path="images/pullrequest_compare.png" %})